 Ideas about how to craft and implement policies following the Nelson Memo’s “free, immediate, and equitable” aim arose immediately after its publication, and these ideas demonstrate the divides and disagreement between different stakeholders.
 The implications of the forthcoming policies have been hotly discussed and debated over the last year, including through a range of interagency meetings, many of which include non-government stakeholders from each of the core communities impacted by the Nelson Memo.

-The key aim outlined in the Nelson Memo is to make as available as possible to all Americans the benefits and advances in scientific research that have been supported by US taxpayers.
-This is in close keeping with the 2016 Principles for Promoting Access (Interagency Working Group on Open Data Sharing Policy (National Science and Technology Council), 2016); it also shares congruence with international trends for both national and private funders that have been strengthening since the NIH issued its first public access policy in 2005 (National Institutes of Health, 2005).
+The key aim outlined in the Nelson Memo is to make the benefits and advances in scientific research that have been supported by US taxpayers as available as possible to all Americans.
+This is in close keeping with the 2016 Principles for Promoting Access (Interagency Working Group on Open Data Sharing Policy (National Science and Technology Council), 2016); and is congruent with international trends for both national and private funders that have been strengthening since the NIH issued its first public access policy in 2005 (National Institutes of Health, 2005).
 The work of expanding “public access” can be accomplished through a variety of business models and mechanisms.
 Importantly, the Memo does not specify a government-run system as the end goal, although PMC and other agency-specific repositories demonstrate that this could be a part of the ecosystem that ultimately supports implementation.

 Key Concepts and Models